jasonaaronwilson/omni-c/README.md

 library.
 Namespaces and libraries immediately confer code organization benefits to Omni C and we should apply the same to the standard library by organizing it as well as keeping it out of the default namespace as much as possible.
-Additionally we can use more readable identifiers (unless the abbreviation is very widespread like stdout instead of standard_output).
+Additionally we will use more readable identifiers (unless the abbreviation is very widespread like stdout instead of standard_output).